akshayranganath/akshayranganath.github.io/_posts/2024-12-30-AWS-Certified-ML-Engineer-Associate-Exam.md

 I wanted to take this exam for 2 main reasons:

-* Pick up new topic: I wanted to prove to myself that I can still do heads-down studies and that I can pick a brand new topic.
+* Pick up a new topic: I wanted to prove to myself that I can still do heads-down studies and that I can pick a brand new topic.
 I don't come from an AI/ML background.
 I've had exposure to it through my work.
 However, it was superficial.
 I wanted to drill in deep and to *see* how the algorithms operated.
 * Understand actual deployments: In most videos or tutorials, on AI/ML, they teach about running a training and checking a few test inputs.
 What happens beyond that?
 How does an organization track, manage the versions, monitor errors and actually deploy a model?
 All of these things were unclear to me.
 I wanted to use this certification as a stepping stone to gain the knowledge.

 In your case, you may have similar motives.
 You may want to signal to market that you are capable and probably make a career switch.
 Whatever it is, gain clarity on the *"why"*.
 This is what will sustain you through the journey.